 Filing a workers’ compensation claim has its benefits, of course; instead of the unpredictable nature of a personal injury lawsuit, workers’ compensation provides an injured worker with medical benefits and lost wages and disability benefits immediately and without complications.
 On the other hand, there are limits, since you can’t recover for other damages and the amount you recover will be limited to state workers’ compensation laws.

 There may be some limited exceptions applicable that could allow you to file a lawsuit, anyway, despite the rules in the workers’ compensation system.

 There may be some limited exceptions applicable that could allow you to file a lawsuit.
 Because Texas is the only state in the country that makes workers’ compensation optional, you may also be able to file suit against your employer if they provide insufficient or even no workers’ compensation insurance coverage.
 Whereas employers who do this in other states have broken the law, that is not the case for Texas employers.

 In Texas, if the workers’ compensation coverage is either non-existent or insufficient, a worker can sue for full compensation.

 If you are eligible to file a lawsuit for your workplace injury or illness in a civil court, you will not be limited to the same amounts as provided by benefits of workers’ compensation in Texas.
 In addition to recovery for medical benefits, disability and lost wages, you will also be able to recover for pain and suffering and possibly even punitive damages, which may mean a lot more money in recovery.

 However, in order to recover everything you’re entitled to, you’ll need the services of an experienced and skillful workplace injury attorney to evaluate your case and see what you can do and how much you can recover.
-The attorneys at the Liggett Law Group fit that description, so contact us today for a free consultation, so that we can evaluate the facts and make sure you get everything you’re entitled to.
+If you or a loved one was injured or died on the job, contact us today for a free consultation, so that we can evaluate the facts and make sure you get everything you’re entitled to.